aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 The only other parameter used is a reference to the local_10 memory address, which is to hold the bytes written to the output buffer.
 Interesting, since the variable isn’t used afterwards.
 And yes, it is optional.

-### 5.5.
+#### 5.5.
 WriteFile

 Now we’ve arrived at the function where it all happens.
 This is where the malware makes your boot record a right old mess.

 The first parameter, hFile, is the local_8 variable again, as it is the HANDLE to the first physical drive.

 Then the buffer, a reference to the local_210 memory address, is passed to the function.
 Remember from before?
 The non-Win32 function?
-It is this variable that holds the malicious boot record, and that function wrote it into the variable.
+It is this variable that holds the malicious boot record, and FUN_004012e0 wrote it into the variable.

 Then a hard coded value, the number of bytes to write.
 0x200, which translates to 512 in decimal, and is exactly how large the boot record is in bytes.
 At least on a Windows machine.

 And finally (excluding the unused field) a reference to the local_c memory address to where the number of bytes written are to be written.
 Lots of writes over here.

-### 5.6.
+#### 5.6.
 CloseHandle

 The handle to the first physical drive is closed here.
 Nothing special.
 Just some cleanup.

-### 5.7.
+#### 5.7.
 WinExec

 And this little function runs the operation “shutdown -r -t 0” which causes the system to reboot immediately.